Kessler (TV series): Plot

-Van Eyck invites three other Secret Army characters to his studios: Albert Foiret (Bernard Hepton), Monique Durnford (née Duchamps), (Angela Richards) and Natalie Chantrens (Juliet Hammond-Hill).
+In Brussels, van Eyck invites three of the prominent Lifeline (a Second World War escape line) partners, who were Secret Army series characters, to his television studios: Albert Foiret (Bernard Hepton), Monique Durnford (née Duchamps) (Angela Richards), and Natalie Chantrens (Juliet Hammond-Hill).
 Some of the serial's first scenes take place outside the Restaurant Candide in the Grand-Place in Brussels.
 The trio reminisce about their wartime activities running the resistance organisation Lifeline.

-Monique and Natalie are certain that Dorf is Kessler, but Albert claims to be less sure.
+Monique and Natalie are certain that Dorf is Kessler, but Albert claims to be less sure, seemingly unconvinced of the purpose in awakening decades-old sleeping dogs.

 Van Eyck and Bauer meet a young Israeli woman soldier called Mical Rak (Nitza Saul).
 Mical's mother's family was sent to Dachau to be killed, on Kessler's orders.

 Mical breaks into the grounds of Kessler's home to see him, but is discovered and forced to flee.
+The Kameradenwerk discover where she is staying and very soon murder her companion Ruth Lieberman (Ishia Bennison).
+Abruptly, media celebrity Van Eyck becomes their next victim as Mical's visit has threatened Kessler and the Kameradenwerk.
+They fear she works for either the Israeli state or Nazi hunting groups.
+It is agreed Kessler should leave, going first to the countryside (where Mical follows equipped with a gun) and then to London for a business conference.

+When Mical follows to London she is identified and kidnapped from outside Kessler's London hotel and beaten by Franz, before being thrown into the River Thames.
+However, she survives and is rescued by the authorities.
+Mical and Bauer, who is also now in London, team up to target Kessler.

+Back on the continent, Bauer's companion intelligence agent in Belgium, Karl Leider (Robert Morris), pays an official visit to Kessler's home while Kessler is away, finding a photo album proving Dorf is indeed Kessler.
+While he is inside, Kameradenwerk agents interfere with Agent Leider's car.
+They follow him on the road when he leaves and subsequently murder him on a quiet stretch of road.
+Just before, Leider had stopped for fuel at a station and used a postbox there.

-Her companion Ruth Lieberman (Ishia Bennison) is murdered by the Kameradenwerk, and Van Eyck becomes their next victim.
-Mical is kidnapped from outside Kessler's London hotel and beaten by Franz, before being thrown into the River Thames.
-However, she survives and is rescued.
-Mical and Bauer team up to get Kessler.
-Bauer's agents break into Kessler's home and find a photo album, which proves he is Kessler.
-When it is discovered, Kessler, Ruckert, Franz, and Ingrid travel to Paraguay, and Bauer and Mical set off in pursuit.
-After a brief detour in Buenos Aires, the pair arrive in Ascunsion.
+When the interference is realised and it is known the incriminating photo album was seen, Kessler, Ruckert, Franz and Ingrid travel to Paraguay, and Bauer and Mical set off in pursuit.
+After a brief detour in Buenos Aires, the pair arrive in Asunción, Paraguay.